SmartTokenLabs/TokenScript/README.md

 ## Why TokenScript?

-Today, the way tokens are accessed, rendered and transacted are scattered across Dapps and Smart Contracts.
+Today, the way tokens are accessed, rendered and transacted are scattered across DApps and Smart Contracts.
 This limited the use of Tokens.

 Typically, all knowledge about rendering a token and constructing a transaction about the token is in a "host" web app.
 The "host" web app becomes a centre in the token's marketisation and integration, recreating data interoperability, security and availability barrier - precisely the same set of issues that prevented tokenisation before blockchain's invention.